Liberty Safe Revere 30-Gun Safe, E-Lock, 40 Min. Fire Rating, RV30-BKT-E-DP

 Sometimes liberty is differentiated from freedom by using the word "freedom" primarily, if not exclusively, to mean the ability to do as one wills and what one has the power to do; and using the word "liberty" to mean the absence of arbitrary restraints, taking into account the rights of all involved.
 In this sense, the exercise of liberty is subject to capability and limited by the rights of others.
 Thus liberty entails the responsible use of freedom under the rule of law without depriving anyone else of their freedom.
 Liberty can be taken away as a form of punishment.
 In many countries, people can be deprived of their liberty if they are convicted of criminal acts.

-Liberty originates from the Latin word liber, from Proto-Italic *louðeros, from Proto-Indo-European *h₁léwdʰeros, from *h₁lewdʰ- ("people").
+Liberty's etymology is from the Latin word liber, from Proto-Italic *louðeros, from Proto-Indo-European *h₁léwdʰeros, from *h₁lewdʰ- ("people") (thus cognate to archaic English lede ("man, person")).
 The word "liberty" is commonly used in slogans or quotes, such as in "Life, Liberty, and the pursuit of Happiness" and "Liberté, égalité, fraternité".

 A rating is an evaluation or assessment of something, in terms of quality, quantity, or some combination of both.